Evergreen Everblue: Background

 Pursuant to the recording contract, MCA Records packaged the album in a jewel case as opposed to a longbox.
 Raffi decided to forgo the sale of his music in longboxes to reduce packaging waste.

-Record store retailers, including Musicland, Music Plus, and Trans World Corp. refused to stock the album in part due to their belief that it would make the products more susceptible to shoplifting and require the businesses to refit their store fixtures for merchandising.
+Record store retailers, including Musicland, Music Plus, and Trans World Corp. refused to stock the album, in part due to their belief that it would make the products more susceptible to shoplifting and require them to refit their store fixtures to merchandise the jewel boxes.
 One record store executive from Kemp Mill Music lambasted the decision to package Evergreen Everblue in a jewel case, saying that "Raffi is as insensitive to retailers as he is sensitive about the environment."
-Record World decided to carry the album in a limited capacity, with the VP of purchasing and distribution saying that they were carrying it "very lightly" and said that the jewel case packaging did not "fit in with the way we merchandise [their] stores".
-Raffi commented on the matter of exclusively carrying the album in a jewel case, saying that We don't have a divine mandate to sell records...these are times that call for sacrifices on all our parts."
+Record World decided to carry the album in a limited capacity, with the organization's vice president of purchasing and distribution saying that they were carrying it "very lightly", adding that the jewel case packaging did not "fit in with the way we merchandise [our] stores".
+Raffi commented on his decision to exclusively carry the album in a jewel case, saying that “we don't have a divine mandate to sell records...these are times that call for sacrifices on all our parts."

 Critical reception

-wiIn its review for AllMusic, William Ruhlmann expressed his opinion that the album's subject matter pivoted away from themes targeted towards a younger audience in favor of topics related to pollution, contamination, and nuclear waste.
+In its review for AllMusic, William Ruhlmann expressed his opinion that the album's subject matter pivoted away from themes targeted towards a younger audience in favor of topics related to pollution, contamination, and nuclear waste.
 He called the album "a full-blown work of musical advocacy in which he sang one song after another extolling the natural world and occasionally decrying its despoliation."
 Writing for TIME, John Moody said that the album was "not merely inappropriate for toddlers; it is a warning screech of apocalypse."